 Rol found no major issues while digging into the election, which was for a largely functionary post in the operation of the port.
 He did again find what he heard from others about accusations of illicit funding from the losers and praise of donations from "the little guy" from the winners.
 It all seemed like the same sort of clap trap heard in any representative system where elections were held.
 Once done he could boil the debates, if you could call them that, down to efficiency, honesty and campaign funds.
 While Rol worked with the admins, Ms. Vik wandered the non-duty parts of the station.
 As she did, she increasingly noted the need for naval ID of some sort for almost everything, be it on duty or off.

-As she wandered, Inger also overheard people talking about the plague and their comments were a mix of suspicions from the activities of some megacorporation to Imperial secret research gone wrong to a Sword Worlds or Zhodani plot...
+Inger also overheard people talking as she wandered, about the plague and their comments were a mix of suspicions from the activities of some megacorporation to Imperial secret research gone wrong to a Sword Worlds or Zhodani plot...
 Fears spanned the spectrum, but some were openly wondering if anyone would get out of the solar system alive?
-Deciding that she needed her credentials and that the speculation of the station crew was just too depressing, Inger decided to ask Lieutenant Shiikhugke if the team's credentials had come through yet?
+Deciding she needed credentials, and that the speculation of the station crew was just too depressing, Inger decided to ask Lieutenant Shiikhugke if the team's credentials had come through yet?
 Once contacted, Shiikhugke told her the ID's were ready and directed her to the print shop.
 She thanked him and killed the line as she checked the data and headed for the shop.
 Once there, Inger verified the ID's for all of the team and then comm'd Rol to update him and find where he was?
 She then headed to the admin core to give him his ID.

 After talking to Inger, Rol did a bit more digging to see if he could get a better feel for Alexi Anarthon?
 He dug to see if he could figure out what the man was into, or involved in before the election?
 He also investigated the man's reasons for selecting the party he did, as well as any actions while in office, that might shed light on his off-record interests.
 As he was working, and Ms. Vik was shopping, they received word from Aiden that the ship was still en route to the fueling station.
 He estimated it would be "some time" before they could get authorization to enter the fueling queue.
 Ms. Vik told Aiden their ID's for station 371 were available and he should tell the others, so they'd know when they return to the station.Checking The Leads And Back To The Cargo Bay